Great NEW Wreck for Cyprus – MV ELPIDA !

 The wreck has a lot to explore with a large bridge, accommodation areas, a large deck area and the 2 main masts on the outside.

 Inside there is a large container area, engine room and 3 decks of quarters including the bridge which will keep any diver occupied for long periods as there are so many rooms and compartments to explore !

-As with the other artificial reefs in Cyprus this new dive site over the coming months will be colonised by a range of marine life, growths of flora and fauna and will soon develop it’s own diverse eco system.
+As with the other artificial reefs in Cyprus this new dive site has now become colonised by a range of marine life, growths of flora and fauna and is quickly developing it’s own diverse eco system.

 We have already seen large shoals of fish attracted to the wreck followed by hundreds of hunting Amberjacks.
-Breams are already on the decks as are triggerfish, trumpetfish, fish fry of all types and groupers to name a few.
+Breams are already on the decks as are triggerfish, trumpetfish, file fish, nudibranchs, fish fry of all types and groupers to name a few.

 The Zenobia wreck and Limassol wrecks among others have already been a great success and the marine eco systems here have exploded.

-The Elpida can only do the same and it will be great to see this develop over the coming months and years.
+The Elpida will only continue to do the same and it will be great to see this develop further over the coming months and years.